socialray/makahiki-ktuh/doc/installation-heroku.rst

   http://<heroku-appname>.herokuapp.com/account/login

+Of course, replace <heroku-appname> with the name of your heroku application (such as makahiki-hpu).

-and login using the credentials you specified in MAKAHIKI_ADMIN_INFO above.
+Login using the credentials you specified in MAKAHIKI_ADMIN_INFO above.

 Once you are logged in, go to the administrator page at::